opf/openproject/docs/release-notes/14-1-0/README.md

 Another change is that the status now changes to open when you copy a closed meeting.

-Apart from these features that apply the meetings module directly, the following changes concerning OpenProject meetings have been made:
+Apart from these features that apply the Meetings module directly, the following changes concerning OpenProject meetings have been made:

 - On work packages, the project name is now shown in the Meetings tab.
 - Widgets to show meetings can be added to the My Page and project overview pages.